For the latest medical advice, visit NHS.uk/Coronavirus.

 Businesses and self-employed people in financial distress may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
 The agency has also set up a phone helpline which you can reach at 0800 0159 559.

 No business will pay any VAT from 20 March the end of June; and they will have until the end of the financial year to repay those bills.

 From 15 July 2020, the Government will cut the rate of VAT applied across the UK to hospitality, accommodation and attractions from 20 per cent to 5 per cent until 12 January 2021.
 This could support almost 2 million businesses and protect 2.5 million jobs.

 HMRC has a set up a new helpline to support businesses and self-employed people who are concerned about not being able to pay their tax due to coronavirus.
 The helpline number is 0800 024 1222.

 The Government have launched the Coronavirus Job Retention Scheme to step in and help pay people’s wages.
 Any employer in the country who promises to retain their staff, can apply for a grant to cover most of the wages of people who are not working but are furloughed and kept on payroll, rather than being laid off.

 Government grants will cover 80 per cent of the salary of retained workers up to a total of £2,500 a month – above the median income.

 The cost of wages will be backdated to 1st March and will be open initially for at least three months – and we will extend the scheme for longer if necessary.
-The scheme has now been extended by four months, until the end of October.
+The scheme has now been extended until the end of April 2021.

 From July, businesses can bring furloughed employees back part time.
 This is a month earlier than previously announced to help support people back to work.
 Employers will be able to claim the furlough grant for the proportion of the employees’ normal hours they are not working – but they must pay their employees for the hours they are working.
 The Government will continue to pay 80 per cent of wages up to £2,500, plus employer National Insurance and pension contribution.